 - XAMPP Server version 3.2.1 running on locahost

 - XDebug version (php_xdebug-2.5.0-5.6-vc11.dll)

 - Atom version 1.12.6

+To set up PHP Debugging in the Atom editor you need to get XDEbug.
 I’m assuming you already have XAMPP and Atom installed.
 To get XDebug, go here and follow the instructions.
 This will ask you to paste in your phpinfo output and will recommend you an XDebug version to install.
 Then follow the install instructions it provides.

 Just click on the install button and Atom will do the rest for you.

 Now try setting a breakpoint – either click next to the line number you want to break on or right click and toggle breakpoint.